ADLINK/adlink-nxp-android/README.md

 ### 5.11 RTC

-If connected to network android will update date/time from network service.
+If connected to network android will update date/time from network. service.
 Date/time settings in android available under:
 Settings -> System -> Date & time